-- Clarity, Focus & Adaptability "I know what success looks like and how to prioritise.
-I know when I am on track, and I get regular feedback that helps me change course as needed and make progress towards my goals." - Empowerment, Autonomy & Trust "I have access to the information, people, tools and resources to work effectively.
-I am trusted to make decisions, take risks, and try new approaches in my work."
+• Clarity, Focus & Adaptability - "I know what success looks like and how to prioritise.
+I know when I am on track, and I get regular feedback that helps me change course as needed and make of Aesop employees responded to our employee survey in 2023

+• Empowerment, Autonomy & Trust - "I have access to the information, people, tools and resources to work effectively.
+I am trusted to make decisions, take risks, and try new approaches in